 They describe this guide as being geared toward those travelers who want a focus on more “experiential travel”.

 • Pros: Colorful layout and well-researched history for each location, something you expect from National Geographic.
+The guide also includes top experiences in China, offering a curated selection of must-see attractions and unique activities.

 • Cons: Doesn’t really cover “off the beaten path” locations